simonneutert/simonneutert.github.io/posts/2026-07-22-deno-pipe-tty.md

 ---
-title: DenoJS - Read from stdin and detect a TTY Jump to heading
+title: DenoJS - Read from stdin and detect a TTY
 layout: post
 ---